 Every year AIC invites a small group of newly admitted freshmen students to take part in AIC’s Summer Jumpstart Program.
-This program provides students with a FREE college course, along with a great support network to ease the transition from high school to college.
-Students live on campus and meet daily for one week.
-All costs, including the textbook, are covered!
-The 2019 program will take place in August with more details to be announced.
+This 8-day experience provides students with a free 3-credit college course (Sociology 1100) with a unique blend of in- and out-of-the-classroom activities.
+All students (including commuters) live on campus and meet daily for one week (including the weekend).

 To apply please fill out the form below.
 You will receive an email once we have received your form and confirmed your registration.

 © 2024 American International College